 The Voile Telepro Avalanche Shovel is considered by many to be the best snow shovel available and is used widely by search and rescue personnel.
 It comes in 2 pieces, a telescoping handle with a D-shaped handle and a large aluminum scoop which can be detached for ease of transport.
 The D-shaped handle is easier to hold than a T-shaped one that you find on other shovels and the scoop is larger, making this a very efficient tool to use for camp prep or emergency situations.

 Weighing 1 lb 14 oz, the Telepro comes in multiple colors with different options.
 An orange model includes pre-drilled holes which enable the shovel to be used as a snow anchor.
 This option costs $8 more than the version without holes.
 These holes also make a great beer bottle opener should you find yourself in a small town motel without twist off caps.

 If you are doing a lot of high altitude winter climbing, you might also consider the Voile T6 Tech Avalanche Shovel which is 4 oz. lighter and has a built in snow saw that slides into the telescoping shaft.
 Building snow shelters using a saw can be a lot faster that carving them out with a shovel alone.

-The Voile T6 Telepro Shovel is $43.
-This is a super tough shovel that is not limited to backcountry use: I’ve bought a second one for my wife to carry around in her car to dig it out when it snows.
+The Voile T6 Telepro Shovel is a super tough shovel that is not limited to backcountry use: I’ve bought a second one for my wife to carry around in her car to dig it out when it snows.